* Pro-independence parties win seats in blow to Madrid

 Analysts said trading volumes were being thinned by the Christmas holiday, which could cause some volatility.

 The most eye-catching mover on the day was once again bitcoin, although this time because of its losses.
-The cryptocurrency plunged as much as 20 percent on the day at one point to below $13,000, having lost a third of its value since Sunday.
+The cryptocurrency plunged as much as 20 percent on the day at one point to below $13,000, having lost a third of its value since Sunday, before easing back up to around $14,000.

 The dollar index, which measures the U.S. currency against a basket of six major rivals, was up 0.1 percent at 93.400.
 For the week, it was down 0.6 percent.